What You Should Know

 Dull brown overall; cap notably thin-fleshed and fragile.

-Is superficially very similar to Agaricus Xanthodermus but it bruises more slowly and only slightly yellow; its flesh smells of aniseed rather than of iodine or phenol.
+Superficially very similar but only slightly yellowish.
+Its flesh smells more like fennel than iodine or phenol.

-Is similar in appearance but does not turn yellow when cut or bruised.
+Similar in appearance but does not turn yellow when cut or crushed.

 Agaricus xanthodermus is one of the most commonly ingested poisonous mushrooms (Hender et al., 2000).
 If eaten, symptoms may include abdominal cramps, nausea, vomiting and diarrhea.
 Less common symptoms include headache, dizziness, sweating and drowsiness.
 It should be noted that some people have eaten this species without apparent ill effects.